 Google Ads advantages for your business

-Other advantages of Google Ads are the capability to reach, budget flexibility, the immediacy, and control of Ads.
+Other advantages of Google Ads are the capability to reach, budget flexibility, the immediacy, and the control of Ads.

-Each month, approximately 80% of Internet users in the United States (and hundreds of millions more in the rest of the world) see Google Ads campaigns.
+Each month, approximately 80% of Internet users in the United States (and hundreds of millions more in the rest of the world) view Google Ads campaigns.
 Google Ads offers you immediate access to this large group of potential customers.

 Google Ads is a profitable program for companies of all sizes.